27 games perfect for couples stuck inside - CNN Underscored

 Couple Connect (starting at $22.95; amazon.com)

 This pack of conversation starters prompts thoughtful questions and answers so you and your significant other can open up to each other.
 Plus, this game comes in three different formats tailored to how long you’ve been in a relationship.
-There’s versions for couples who have been together for less than one year, less than five years and for more than 10 years.
+There are versions for couples who have been together for less than one year, less than five years and more than 10 years.

 Talk, Flirt, Dare!
 Fun and Romantic Game for Couples ($24.50, originally $25.95; amazon.com)